fpodschwadek/lighttpd/README.md

 The `entrypoint` shell script sets some initial log file permissions, routes the error log output to stdout and starts the server.

+The repository also contains an example `docker-compose.yml` file that can be used to start the container.

 ## Docker Image and Code Repository

 You can find a ready-to-use Docker image here: